-Configuration is the process of loading application-specific data into the internal memory of the FPGA device.

-Because Xilinx FPGA configuration data is stored in CMOS configuration latches (CCLs), the configuration data is volatile and must be reloaded each time the FPGA device is powered up.
+Configuration is the process of loading application-specific data into the internal memory of the device.
+Because Xilinx device configuration data is stored in CMOS configuration latches (CCLs), the configuration data is volatile and must be reloaded each time the device is powered up.

-Xilinx FPGA devices can load themselves through configuration pins from an external nonvolatile memory device.
-They can also be configured by an external smart source, such as a:
+Xilinx devices can load themselves through configuration pins from an external, non-volatile memory device.
+Devices can also be configured by an external smart source, such as the following:

 - Microprocessor

+- Microcontroller

 - DSP processor

-- Microcontroller

-- Personal Computer (PC)
+- Personal computer (PC)

-- Board tester
+Board tester

-Board Planning should consider configuration aspects up front, which makes it easier to configure as well as debug.

-Each device family has a Configuration User Guide [Ref 39] that is the primary resource for detailed information about each of the supported configuration modes and their trade-offs on pin count, performance, and cost.
+When board planning, consider configuration aspects up front, which makes it easier to configure as well as debug.
+Each device family has a Configuration User Guide that is the primary resource for detailed information about each of the supported configuration modes and their trade-offs on pin count, performance, and cost.